opendevstack/opendevstack.github.io/doc/getting-started.md

 **Important: The credentials provided in the guide are only meant to be used within the local test installation.
 For use in production you will have to customize paths, URLs and credentials!**

 ## Requirements
 The following requirements have to be met to setup a local environment.
+You should have a computer with at least 32 GB of RAM, because we are going to install several Atlassian tools and a local OpenShift environment.

 **Important: We assume, you will have a full functional internet connection**

 ### Git